cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 This post revolves around what I mean by these three words.
 Alright, I know there is already a ton of content out there about writing résumés.
 However, I still want to share **my personal take on this matter**.
-This topic is subjective and everyone has a different perspective.
+The reason is that this topic is subjective and everyone has a different perspective.
 So here I'm just sharing mine.
 To narrow it down, my views and opinions in this post are specifically targeting PhD students about to graduate, as well as computer scientists.
 I'll cover how I envision the résumé of a scientist.